dimitriszrv/Covid19-SearchEngine/README.md

 ### Implementing a search engine of articles related to Covid-19.

-Using datasets from **COVID-19 Open Research Dataset(CORD-19)** related to Covid-19 (and in general health issues) and given some key-words, returning aticles that match best with the search word/s.
+Using datasets from **COVID-19 Open Research Dataset(CORD-19)** related to Covid-19 (and in general health issues) and given some key-words, returning articles that match best with the search word/s.

 Datasets are found at url: